Stephan Myburgh

-Stephanus Johannes Myburgh (born 28 February 1984) is a Dutch-South African cricketer who has played at One Day International (ODI) and Twenty20 International (T20I) level for the Dutch national side.
+Stephanus Johannes Myburgh (born 28 February 1984) is a Dutch-South African cricketer who has played at One Day International (ODI) and Twenty20 International (T20I) level for the Netherlands national side.
 He is a left-handed batsman and right-arm offbreak bowler.

 International career

 During the 2014 ICC World Twenty20, Myburgh showcased what he can do in each match that Dutch played.
 On 21 March 2014 against Ireland, Myburgh equalled the record of the second-fastest fifty in Twenty20 International with Paul Stirling of Ireland.
 He scored the fifty with 17 balls, where Dutch required to win the game in 14 overs to qualify for the Super 10 stage.
 With blistering innings by Myburgh, Netherlands won the match in 13.5 overs with 6 wickets remaining.
-Myburgh adjudged man of the match as well.
+Myburgh was adjudged man of the match as well.

 He was the third highest run scorer in the tournament after Virat Kohli and fellow Dutch Tom Cooper with 224 runs in 7 T20I matches.
 He scored 3 fifties in the tournament with average of 32.00 and amazing strike rate of 154.48.
 Myburgh is the highest boundary maker of the tournament as well, with 26 fours and 13 sixes.
 He was named in the 'Team of the Tournament' for the 2014 T20 World Cup by the ICC and Cricinfo.

 In July 2018, he was named in the Netherlands' One Day International (ODI) squad, for their series against Nepal.
 In April 2020, he was one of seventeen Dutch-based cricketers to be named in the team's senior squad.
 In September 2021, Myburgh was named in the Dutch squad for the 2021 ICC Men's T20 World Cup.